 Consensus mechanism invented to ensure that no one in the network can freely attempt to modify content of transaction before it being published inside Blockchain, whether by select a trustable node who will verify certain Block being publish to the chain or have majority of reliable node approve authenticity of newly formed Block [29].
-Some consensus like Proof of Work (PoW), require participant nodes (called “miner”) who want to verify a Block to compete to solve mathematic puzzle.
-The winner will be able to verify Block and get reward based on each network policy.
-As the puzzle require each node to spend huge amount of computational resource, give randomness which make it nearly impossible for miner node to be able to get a hand on prefer Block and attempt suspicious activity during verification process [30].
-On the other hand, some consensus mechanism like Practical-Byzantine False Tolerance (PBFT), invented to allow Blockchain network with limited computational resource to select trustable validator.
-This kind of consensus use voting mechanism which sacrifice ability to welcome anonymous node for lesser computational resources required for maintaining Blockchain and increased in efficiency of verification process, that mean it rely on the environment that most of the nodes are not corrupted [31].
+Some consensuses like Proof of Work (PoW), require participant nodes (called “miner”) who wants to verify a Block to compete to solve mathematic puzzle.
+The winner will be able to verify the Block and get reward based on each network policy.
+As the puzzle requires each node to spend huge amount of computational resource, given randomness which make it nearly impossible for miner node to be able to get a hand on prefer Block and attempt suspicious activity during verification process [30].
+On the other hand, some consensus mechanisms like Practical-Byzantine False Tolerance (PBFT), invented to allow Blockchain network with limited computational resource to select trustable validator.
+This kind of consensus use voting mechanism which sacrifice ability to welcome anonymous node for lesser computational resources required for maintaining Blockchain and increased in efficiency of verification process, that means it rely on the environment that most of the nodes are not corrupted [31].
 These mechanisms enable transparency in publication and verification of transaction in Blockchain.
 Additionally, the network also needs compatible permission model for its member to maximize effectiveness of consensus mechanism.
 According to [20], Blockchain can be categorized into two main types based on its permission model which determines who can maintain blockchain ledger (i.e. publish block).
 Permissionless blockchain networks provide simplicity in scalability of the network by allowing anyone in the network to maintain blockchain ledger.
-At the same time, permissioned chain allows only selected member to maintain or even just to participate in the network which allow accountability and auditability of the network in exchange for simplicity in scalability.
+At the same time, permissioned chain allows only selected member to maintain or even just to participate in the network which allows accountability and auditability of the network in exchange for simplicity in scalability.
 Permissioned blockchain networks may also be used by organizations that wish to work together but may not fully trust one another.
 They can establish a permissioned blockchain network and invite business partners to record their transactions on a shared distributed ledger.
-The transparency provided by Blockchain and consensus with suitable permission model then create a passive “trust” amongst the network as no one in the network have absolute right to rules and manipulate the network and its content at their own will [32].
+The transparency provides by Blockchain and consensus with suitable permission model then create a passive “trust” amongst the network as no one in the network have absolute right to rules and manipulate the network and its content at their own will [32].

 Ethereum and smartcontract